mcarvin8/xml2json-disassembler/README.md

 });
 ```

 Disassemble then transform 1 or multiple XML files into JSON files.
-If the `xmlPath` is a directory, only the XMLs in the immediate directory will be processed.
+If the `filePath` is a directory, only the XMLs in the immediate directory will be processed.
 Each XML wiill be transformed into JSON files in new sub-directories using the XML's base name (everything before the first period in the file-name).

 Example: